shopping Shepherd's purse - two varieties

 additional information

-Shepherd's purse is a foul-smelling annual that reaches 18 inches.
+Shepherd's purse herb is a foul-smelling annual that reaches 18 inches.
 Its slender stem rises from a rosette of deeply toothed leaves similar to dandelion.
 The stem bears a few small leaves and terminates in small white flowers.
 The fruits are wedge-shaped seed pods, containing literally thousands of yellow seeds, hence the herb's names.

 Shepherd's purse grows easily from seeds planted in spring under full sun.
 It prefers well-drained sandy loam but tolerates most North American soils.
 If unchecked, it can become a garden lawn pest.
 To avoid this, clip the seed pods before they open.